Case Study Highlights

 High school sports campaigns aren’t just a big hit with your community, they’re also a big hit with your advertisers.
 Local businesses love the opportunity to show their involvement with local sports teams.

-The year-long ballot featured new high school athletes every month in separate categories for male and female athletes.
+The year-long photo contest featured new high school athletes every month in separate categories for male and female athletes.
 Each month, the athletic directors from each school district would submit one female and one male scholar athlete.
 A committee from the Times Herald-Record would narrow down these submissions to the top five.

 Each month, the two winners would receive a plaque, a gift card for $250, and coverage in the paper.
 To take the honor of winning another step further, the Times Herald-Record has partnered with their local athletic association and plan to recognize all the monthly winners at their end of the year banquet in May.

 While the Athlete of the Month campaign only started about eight months ago, the paper has already found outstanding success.
-So far these monthly ballots have brought in over 11,000 votes.
+So far these monthly contests have brought in over 11,000 votes.
 More than 2,800+ people have opted-in for the paper’s database and another 2,700+ opted-in for messages from the sponsors.

 But the biggest success, is revenue.
-This year-long ballot is bringing in revenue month after month, leading to more than $60,000 in annual revenue for the Times Herald-Record.
+This year-long contest is bringing in revenue month after month, leading to more than $60,000 in annual revenue for the Times Herald-Record.
 The paper has found this to be an excellent way to celebrate the top student athletes in the community and looks forward to continuing this successful campaign.